 Cathy Abraham, Elementary II Support Teacher, joined our faculty as an Elementary II volunteer during the 2016 -2017 school year.
 She joined our faculty officially in September, 2017.
 Cathy graduated from Syracuse University with a BA in English/Education.
 She went on to earn her M. Ed. in Reading from Georgia State University.
 Her teaching experience spans over 25 years the majority of her time being spent with elementary aged students.
 When she retired to the Cape, she simply could not stay away from the classroom.
 We are fortunate to have her within our community of learners.

 Melissa Berbine, Elementary I Teacher, joined our faculty in September 2012 after working extensively in Massachusetts public schools.
 She holds a BA in Elementary Education and is certified by the state to teach grades 1-6.
-Melissa completed her Lower Elementary Montessori training at Seacoast in New Hampshire.
+Melissa completed her Lower Elementary Montessori training at Seacoast Center Montessori Teacher Education Program in New Hampshire.
 Her Montessori Elementary experience includes teaching at Pincushion Hill Montessori in Ashland and Hands-on Montessori School in Mansfield.
-She also taught for several years at The Children's House Montessori School in Woburn as a lead pre-primary teacher.
+She also taught for several years at The Children's House Montessori School in Woburn as a lead Children's House teacher.
 The blend of her Montessori background and public school experience creates a solid foundation for the learners in her care.
 She is a great match for our school.

 Lucy Burlingame, Children's House Teacher, became a Bridgeview Montessori Children's House teacher in the fall of 2006 after having taught in another Montessori school for seven years in both toddler and age 3-6 programs.
 Lucy received both her B.A. in human services and her M.A. in teaching from Simmons College in Boston.
 She is fully trained and certified in early childhood education by the American Montessori Society.
 Prior to beginning her Montessori career, she was for eleven years a clinical caseworker for the Child-at-Risk hotline.
 Lucy is certified at the Lead Teacher level in both infant/toddler and pre-school by the Department of Early Education and Care.